-During construction, we include robust environmental protection measures including an impermeable (non-porous) membrane that lines the full site to prevent any surface water and potential contaminants from leaking down into the land or groundwater systems.
+During construction, we include robust environmental protection measures including an impermeable (non-porous) membrane that lines the full site area to prevent any surface water and potential contaminants from leaking down into the land or groundwater systems.

-To ensure that there is no risk of flooding from significant storm rainfall on the site, the surface of the site is set below raised bunds, sized to retain water than may fall on the site from a ‘one in 100 year’ storm event (plus climate change factor).
+To ensure that there is no risk of flooding from significant storm rainfall on the site, the surface of the site is set below raised bunds, sized to retain water that may fall on the site from a ‘one in 100 year’ storm event (plus climate change factor).

 Exploration – drilling